Kabrai

-Kabrai is a city and a Nagar Panchayat, And a combination of 5 villages.
-Kabrai nagar panchayat is in Mahoba district in the Indian state of Uttar Pradesh in Bundelkhand Region.
+Kabrai is a city, a nagar Panchayat, and a combination of 5 villages in Mahoba district, Bundelkhand region, Uttar Pradesh, India.

 Kabrai is a City where stone mining is leading business.
 There are around 350 stone crushers in and around the town.
 Most of city's revenue comes from mining.
 Kabrai is situated between Banda and Mahoba and well connected by NH 86 and NH 76 Kanpur Kabrai Road.
-Kabrai is well also Connected with Railway Network.
+Kabrai is well also by rail.
 One can board trains from Kabrai Railway Station.